buildbot/buildbot/master/docs/developer/master-worker.rst

 mkdir
 .....

-This command will create a directory on the slave.
+This command will create a directory on the worker.
 It will also create any intervening directories required.
 It takes the following argument:

 ``dir``